-UN mission to combat Ebola opens HQ
+UN mission to combat Ebola opens HQ in Ghana

 Dakar, Senegal — The U.N. mission to combat Ebola opened its headquarters on Monday in Ghana, where it will coordinate aid for the accelerating West African crisis.